-- 8. The options are not assignable except to a wholly-owned holding company.
-If the option qualifies as an 'incentive stock option' under the United States Internal Revenue Code, the option is not assignable to a holding company. - 9.
-No financial assistance is available to Optionees under the Option Plan. - 10.
-Any amendments to outstanding stock options are subject to the approval of the Exchange and, if required by the Exchange, of the shareholders of the Corporation, possibly with only 'disinterested shareholders' being entitled to vote.
+- 11. The options are not assignable, except to a person who is entitled to ownership of an option upon the death of an Optionee, pursuant to a will or the applicable laws of descent and distribution upon death. - 12.
+No financial assistance is available to Optionees under the Option Plan. - 13.
+Any amendments to outstanding Options are subject to the approval of the TSX-V and, if required by the TSX-V, of the shareholders of the Corporation, possibly with only 'disinterested shareholders' being entitled to vote.
 Disinterested shareholder approval must be obtained prior to the reduction of the exercise price (including the cancellation and re-issuance of options so as to effectively reduce the exercise price) of options held by insiders of the Corporation.
-The amendment to an outstanding stock option will also require the consent of the Optionee.
+The amendment to an outstanding Option will also require the consent of the Optionee.